FloAppsLtd/Documents/SecurityPolicy.md

 Databases can not be accessed externally and only SSH key login is allowed.

-On Ubuntu servers, MySQL security is enforced using `sudo mysql_secure_installation`.
+MySQL security is enforced using `sudo mysql_secure_installation`.
 It can also be used to change `root` password for MySQL installation.

 ### Public Key Infrastructure